Leah Beeferman

 Leah Beeferman works with digital image-making, video, text, and sound.
 Her work explores and abstracts the shifting relationships between measurement and uncertainty as they relate to landscape and weather at a variety of scales.

-She has had solo exhibitions at Rawson Projects, New York; Sorbus, Helsinki; CO-OPt, Texas; and Arcade on Stadium, Utah.
+She has had solo exhibitions at the Penumbra Foundation, New York; Peeler Art Center, Indiana; Rawson Projects, New York; Sorbus, Helsinki; CO-OPt, Texas; and Arcade on Stadium, Utah.
 Recent two-person or group exhibitions include Helsinki Art Museum, Finland; Smack Mellon, Brooklyn; Fiskars Village Biennial, Finland; Sirius Arts Centre, Ireland; SOLU, Helsinki; The Anderson, Richmond.
-Upcoming solo exhibitions include Penumbra, New York; and Peeler Art Center, Indiana (both 2024).

 Beeferman received an MFA from Virginia Commonwealth University (2010) and a BA from Brown University (2004) and was the recipient of a Fulbright Scholar Grant to Finland (2016-17).
 Beeferman is now based in Providence, where she teaches at the Rhode Island School of Design.